SerraAlessandro/ASCON/README.md

 	end process ff_ad;
 ```

-Flip flop instantiation needed to perform the pass from Initialization to Associated Data
+Flip flop instance needed to perform the pass from Initialization to Associated Data

 ```
 	counter: process(clk)